 Examples of medical expenses might include things like making the home more wheelchair accessible with widened doorways and wraps, One can also move electrical outlets, or install lifts and railings.
 Because medical improvement grants are so limited, they generally aren’t the best option for people making home renovations for real estate investments.

 Finally, if you’re struggling to make ends meet on your latest project, but you know you need to make some renovations to get the most out of your new property purchase, then you could consider an alternative solution, like marketplace lending.

 The MPL borrowing platform offered by Sharestates offers financing for real estate investments.
-By choosing marketplace lending over traditional loans, you can get access to credit where it was previously unavailable and unlock new incentives from an investor perspective.
-Though marketplace lending might not be the right option for everyone considering real estate investing and home renovations, it’s worth speaking to the experts about the options available to you.
+By choosing marketplace lending over traditional loans, you can get access to credit where it was previously unavailable.
+You can unlock new incentives from an investor perspective.
+Marketplace lending might not be the right option for everyone considering real estate investing and home renovations.
+But it’s very much worth speaking to the experts about the options available to you.

 If you’re planning on making any renovations to your property this year, there are a few things to consider before you commit to a project.
 While personal preference and budget will always be important factors when it comes to figuring out what you want to do with your home, it’s also worth thinking about which changes will deliver the best return on investment.

 After all, investing in real estate through adaptations to your own home can be a great way to build your asset portfolio, and provide you with everything you need for a successful property sale later in life.
 According to the recent Cost vs Value Report from Remodeling magazine, some changes can be more valuable than others.
 Here are just a few options to consider when you want the most bang for your buck.

 A kitchen is one of the first rooms that most homeowners consider when making a renovation.
 After all, your kitchen can be a place of community, where you bond with your family over breakfast, or chat with friends over a cup of coffee.
 It can also be a space brimming with creativity, where you explore hobbies like cooking and baking.